jeffareid/erasureb/README.md

 For n erasures, where n == 2 or n == 3, the following steps are performed:

-1. mDat's erased rows are filled with 0xAA (representing garbage).
-2. mFix = mapped matrix = erased rows of mDat.
-2. mLct = n x n locator matrix is generated based on erasure indexes.
-3. mInv = inverse of mLct.
-4. mInv is reduced in size by one row.
-4. mCor = mInv x mSyn (using (n-1) x 20 of mSyn).
-This is the correcting matrix.
-5. The columns of mCor corresponding to erasures are set = 0.
-6. mFix = mCor x mDat.
+mDat's erased rows are filled with 0xAA (representing garbage). mSrc = mapped matrix = non erased rows of mDat. mDst = mapped matrix = erased rows of mDat. mLct = n x n locator matrix, generated based on erasure indexes. mInv = inverse of mLct. mInv is reduced in size by one row. mCor = mInv x mSyn (using (n-1) x 20 of mSyn). mCor is reduced in size by n columns. mDst = mCor x mSrc.
 This corrects n-1 rows of mDat.
-7. The remaining erased row of mDat is corrected using XOR.
+The remaining erased row of mDat is corrected using XOR.